apache/apex-core/operators/fs/block_reader.md

 Block Reader
 =============

 This is a scalable operator that reads and parses blocks of data sources into records.
+A data source can be a file or a message bus that contains records and a block defines a chunk of data in the source by specifying the block offset and the length of the source belonging to the block.

 ##Why is it needed?
-Block reader is needed to parallelize reading and parsing of a single data source, for example a file.
-Simple parallelism of reading data sources can be achieved by multiple partitions reading different source of same type (for files see [AbstractFileInputOperator](https://github.com/apache/incubator-apex-malhar/blob/devel-3/library/src/main/java/com/datatorrent/lib/io/fs/AbstractFileInputOperator.java)) but Block reader partitions can read blocks of same source in parallel and parse it for records ensuring that no record is duplicated or missed.
+A Block Reader is needed to parallelize reading and parsing of a single data source, for example a file.
+Simple parallelism of reading data sources can be achieved by multiple partitions reading different source of same type (for files see [AbstractFileInputOperator](https://github.com/apache/incubator-apex-malhar/blob/devel-3/library/src/main/java/com/datatorrent/lib/io/fs/AbstractFileInputOperator.java)) but Block Reader partitions can read blocks of same source in parallel and parse them for records ensuring that no record is duplicated or missed.

 ##Class Diagram
 ![BlockReader class diagram](images/blockreader/classdiagram.png)

 ##AbstractBlockReader
 This is the abstract implementation that serves as the base for different types of data sources.
 It defines how a block metadata is processed.
-The flow diagram   describes the processing of a block metadata.
+The flow diagram below describes the processing of a block metadata.

 ![BlockReader flow diagram](images/blockreader/flowdiagram.png)

 ###Ports